Data and analysis provided by the staff at BetPrep. BetPrep is the first in-game odds and analytics platform for sports bettors.

 The Future of Sports betting is here.

-Once you get past the first overall pick, the expected value of a quarterback takes a big hit.
-Let’s use Pro-Football-Reference.com’s weighted career approximate value (CarAV), which rewards a player for his contribution to a team’s points scored and prevented as well as overall performance in other key statistics.
+Here’s the data on draft age in the NFL (age is as of September 1 of their draft year).
+We’re using Pro-Football-Reference.com’s weighted career approximate value (CarAV), which rewards a player for his contribution to a team’s points scored and prevented as well as overall performance in other key statistics.
 CarAV is normalized so that the position of the player does not matter.
+This is all first-round picks this century selected through 2016 so that everyone is graded for the entirety of their rookie contract.